Steps of the eviction process in Indiana:

-Evicting a tenant in Indiana can take around three weeks to four months, depending on the eviction type, and which type of court the hearing is held in.
+Evicting a tenant in Indiana can take around 3 weeks to 4 months, depending on the eviction type, and which type of court the hearing is held in.

 Grounds for an Eviction in Indiana

 In Indiana, a landlord cannot legally evict a tenant without cause.
-Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms, or illegal activity.
-Even so, proper notice must first be given before ending the tenancy.
+Legal grounds to evict include:

 Grounds | Notice Period | Curable? |